EmilienM/website_source/content/posts/code-assistant.md

 <!--more-->

+### Important Disclaimer

+The usage of coding assistants is often restricting by company policies.
+As a Red Hat employee, I am not allowed to leverage AI to contribute to our products and I want to make clear that this article is for information sharing only.
+My experiments are only on personal projects and the thoughts shared in this article are only my own.

 ### The Rise of AI-Assisted Coding

 In recent years, machine learning models trained on vast amounts of code have evolved into free or commercial tools,